batuhan-yilmaz/Asp.Net-MVC-5-ONLINEPT-Personel-Trainer-Control-System/README.md

 Installation
 The installation of the project has 3 simple steps

+How its looking project link is here: <a href="https://onlinept.responsivesoft.com/">Click it for demo!</a>

 1.Include the project in your compiler
 ---------------------------------------------
 2.Execute database.sql from MySQL provider